Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval: Introduction

 \section{Introduction}

 Image retrieval involves finding the closest match of a given image (query) in a vast database of images (often called the reference set).
 It has numerous applications, from product recommendations in e-commerce to place recognition in robotics.
 In general, state-of-the-art (SOTA) image retrieval systems are dataset-specific.
 They are trained in a contrastive manner on a training split of the data, typically hand-labeled for positive and negative pairs for each query.
 Imagine a scenario where a server has a vast reference database of fashion clothing images and receives query images from users to find the closest matches in the reference set.
 Creating a separate split and hand-labeling positive and negative pairs to train a dataset-specific model is infeasible.
-A more scalable solution is to use off-the-shelf feature extractors like Dino \citep{dino}, DinoV2 \citep{dinov2}, CLIP \citep{radford2021learning}, and ViT \citep{vit}.
-However, the performance of off-the-shelf feature extractors is generally lower compared to dataset-specific models. \textbf{Q1 (Scalability): Is there a way to enhance the performance of these off-the-shelf models in a completely unsupervised way by using just the reference set?}
+A more scalable solution is to use off-the-shelf feature extractors like Dino \citep{dino}, DinoV2 \citep{dinov2}, CLIP \citep{radford2021learning}, etc. However, the performance of off-the-shelf feature extractors is generally lower compared to dataset-specific models. \textbf{Q1 (Scalability): How can we enhance the performance of these off-the-shelf models in a completely unsupervised way?}

 Another key problem in retrieval is that the retrieval speed is directly proportional to the size of the embeddings.
 For an embedding of size \(d\) and a reference set with \(N\) image vectors, the retrieval speed for a single query is \(O(d \times N)\).
 This retrieval time becomes significant as the size of the reference set (\(N\)) increases, with modern retrieval systems containing millions of images.
 Additionally, the embedding size directly affects the storage space required for the reference set and the communication bandwidth needed to send the query vector to the server in distributed image retrieval systems, which are common in product recommendations and robotic place recognition.
 Standard dimensionality reduction techniques, such as Principal Component Analysis (PCA), aim to preserve information, while Autoencoders (AEs) \citep{hinton2006reducing} and Variational Autoencoders (VAEs) \citep{kingma2013auto} focus on reconstruction quality.
 However, these methods are not optimized for retrieval tasks.
 Additionally, learning-based approaches like AEs and VAEs require separate training for each embedding size, which is impractical given varying compute, space, and communication constraints. \textbf{Q2 (Efficiency): Is there an effective unsupervised dimensionality reduction method that strongly preserves the similarity structure of the full embeddings, and is adaptive, i.e., does not need to be trained for each dimension separately?}